everydayisfreedom/checkersbot/README.md

 # checkersbot
 Checkers is a classic board games.
 In this project, I've programmed an agent to play checkers with the user.
+The current version is not fully debugged.

 +++++
-Credits
+Credits:

-Possible thanks to the series of tutorials by Tech with Tim and the good folks at stackoverflow
+Possible thanks to the series of tutorials by Tech with Tim and the good folks at stackoverflow.

 +++++
 Requirements: